 The implications of the COVID-19 pandemic on the LNG industry are not yet fully clear, and changes in the market situation are quite evident.
 The consequences of the pandemic would be long-term in nature in countries where investments in regasification facilities are higher or in countries that are the largest gas producers, such as Qatar, Australia, Malaysia, and the US.
 The current impact and prevailing uncertainty could force industry participants to improve their short-term and long-term positioning strategies.

 This is where Acuity Knowledge Partners can help you sail through swiftly.
 We have skilled professionals, serving global clients and offering value-added services, such as industry research, company valuation, industry newsletters, and RFP support.

 What's your view?

 Thank you for sharing your Comments

 About the Author

-Shashank Sharma has over two years of experience in delivering various market research projects by implementing secondary research, market forecasting, and data skills.
-He holds Master of Business Administration in Oil & Gas Management from University of Petroleum & Energy Studies (UPES).
+Shashank Sharma has over three years of experience in delivering various market research projects by implementing secondary research, market forecasting, and data interpretation skills.
+He holds experience in working on various sectors such as Chemicals & Materials, Industrial Goods, Oil & Gas, etc. He holds Master of Business Administration in Oil & Gas Management from University of Petroleum & Energy Studies (UPES).
 He is graduated in Bachelor of Technology in Mechanical Engineering from AKTU, Lucknow.
 At Acuity Knowledge Partners, he works in Mining & Metals industry, with special focus on analyzing ‘Nickel’ as a commodity across the globe.